snakemode/deno-code-sandbox/README.md

 ### React Notes

-This example uses the latest version of `React` and is configured for HMR (Hot Module Replacement) so you can see changes in real-time as you develop. `React Router` is also included to handle the routing for the app, along with appropraite wildcard routing configuration so that refreshing the page will still load the app.
+This example uses the latest version of `React` and is configured for HMR (Hot Module Replacement) so you can see changes in real-time as you develop. `React Router` is also included to handle the routing for the app, along with appropriate wildcard routing configuration so that refreshing the page will still load the app.